meetshingala7/Arcane_coders/README.md

 # Arcane_Coders Quickstart - Python Web app

+Unlock the potential of your manuscript

+PaperCheck is an online platform designed to increase your chances of journal acceptance through meticulous and valuable checks.
+Our website provides a professional and comprehensive approach to enhancing your manuscript's quality, including grammar, spelling, syntax, formatting, and style.

 ## Setup

 1. If you don’t have Python installed, [install it from here](https://www.python.org/downloads/)